ConditProject/Condit/README.md

 LICENSE for more information.

 ## Documentation
-TODO(samiurkh1n): Add documentation when available.
+Check out the documentation [here](http://condit.readthedocs.io/en/latest/).
+Feel free to email me if you see something is off.

 ## Installation and Testing
 TODO(samiurkh1n): Add installation and testing guide when available.

+## Contact
+My email is samiurkh1n@gmail.com.
+Email me if you would like to contribute or if you see something off with the documentation, code, anything...